All About Crypto!

 IMPORTANT NOTE: All advice and information on this site is from personal experience and is NOT financial advice.

 Please always do your own research before investing your money.

 For Cryptocurrency to become mainstream, early adopters will pave the way and benefit the most.

 Firstly, What is Cryptocurrency?

 Cryptocurrency is a digital currency in which encryption techniques are used to regulate the generation of units of currency and verify the transfer of funds, operating independently of a central bank.

 "Decentralised cryptocurrencies such as bitcoin now provide an outlet for personal wealth that is beyond restriction and confiscation".

-Although there are technically over 2,000 cryptocurrencies, only a handful are relevant.
+Although there are technically thousands of cryptocurrencies, only a handful are relevant.
 Of those, even less have a market cap above $1 million.